 You are steamed.
-This tenant was trouble from the beginning and you ignored your gut instinct because you wanted a renter in the unit--it had been vacant for three months.
+This tenant was trouble from the beginning and you ignored your gut instinct because you wanted a renter in the unit.
+The unit had been vacant for a while.
 Then this guy applied.
 He had a good job and rental history.
 Even his previous landlord's reference was positive.
 You suspect now that the landlord wasn't forthcoming because she didn't want to deal with him again.

 At the outset he complained about the lock.
 It was a little tricky, but once you knew to pull the door towards you, it worked just fine.
 Lacking patience, your tenant broke it one day, but he didn't tell you.
 Then you got a notice from the building department that you were in violation of the requirement that working locks be on all exterior doors.
 You immediately sent a locksmith over to replace the lock.

 In almost all states, it is illegal for landlords to retaliate against their tenants for asserting their legal rights.
-According to nolo.com, these rights include:
+According to nolo.com, these tenant rights include the following:

-Examples of how a landlord might illegally retaliate include:
+Examples of how a landlord might illegally retaliate include the following: